asael697/nortsTest/README.md

 <img src="man/figures/logo.png" width = 120 alt="nortsTest Logo"/>

-**nortsTest: An R Package for Assessing Normality of Stationary ProcessA**
+**nortsTest: An R Package for Assessing Normality of Stationary Process**
 ======================================================================

 **nortsTest** is an R package for assessing normality of stationary